Port Discovery Children’s Museum

 The first thing you see when you enter the museum is the GIANT sky climber and storm slide and the Port.
 The center of the museum is an atrium – so you can see all 3 levels of the museum and the 4-story sky climber that goes all the way to the ceiling.

-The sky climber is currently one way up – then you can choose to go down the slide at the top, or climb down the other side of the climber to the exit.
-Adults are welcome to climb with their children.
+When you climb to the top of the sky-climber you can choose to go down the slide at the top, or climb down the other side of the climber to the exit.
+Adults are welcome to climb with their children – but it was tough for me to climb!
 It is important to note that while the climber is open to ages 3+, the slide is only for ages 5+.
 If your 3 year old enters the climber, they must climb down instead of sliding.
-The climber is designed for ages 5+ (according to their website) so we skipped this part – but it looked AMAZINGLY fun for slightly older kiddos!
+The climber is designed for ages 5+ (according to their website).
+My twins began enjoying the climbing part at age 4, but even now at age 5 they still to not enjoy the slide – its big, fast and dark!

 The great thing about this area is that children are fully contained.
 There is only one area to enter and exit the climber, so children can’t easily get separated from their parents.